yogi/fabacademy2016/w8-embedded.md

 </pre>

-This worked - the LED appeared to be on continuously since there was no delay in the code.
+This worked, but the LED appeared to be on continuously since there was no delay in the code.

+Next step is to add in some delay.

 #### Original Files